CathalD/BlueCarbon_Eelgrass_Workshop/01_Background/README.md

-Measuring carbon requires collecting a **sediment core**, determining how much sediment is there (**volume * weight**), and measuring how much of that sediment consists of carbon (**organic carbon**).
+Measuring carbon requires collecting a **sediment core**, determining how much sediment is there (**volume * weight**), and measuring how much of that sediment consists of carbon (**organic carbon concentration**).

-However, as simple as this sounds, aligning the actual measurements with the project's larger goals ensures the samples you collect are applied as effectively as possible.
+However, as simple as this sounds, aligning the actual measurements with the project's larger goals ensures the samples you collect are used as effectively as possible.
 To do this, there are 4 basic steps:

 1. Apply a **sampling design**